 - Build an emergency fund.
 Occasionally you’ll need to pay for things that aren’t in your monthly budget, such as car repairs.
-By building an emergency fund when things are going well, you may be able to avoid having to use credit card cash advances for these transactions.
+Build an emergency fund when things are going well and you may be able to avoid having to use credit card cash advances for these transactions.

 For more information about bank cash advances and direct deposit and check cash advances, refer to your credit card agreement or your credit card statement.
 You can also contact your credit card company for more information.